discourse/discourse-developer-docs/docs/03-code-internals/23-customizing-the-post-menu.md

 You may want to simply replace an existing button with another customized component.
 This can be done for example to change the conditions in which the button is displayed, customize the action performed, etc.

-To replace a button you need to use the `replace(key, Component, position)` method provided by the DAG object.
+To replace a button, you need to use the `replace(key, Component, position)` method provided by the DAG object.

-Similarly to the `add` method, you need to provide a `key`, which in this case corresponds to the the key of the button which will be replaced, and the `Component` which defines your new button.
+Similarly to the `add` method, you need to provide a `key`, which in this case corresponds to the key of the button which will be replaced, and the `Component` which defines your new button.
 See [below](link-to-component-anatomy) for more information on how to define the component.

  `position` can also, optionally, be provided to rearrange the position in which the button is displayed.

-example:
+Example:

 ```js
 import NewEditButton from "../components/new-edit-button";